debashriroy/video-over-dsa/README.md

 # Adaptive Video Encoding and Dynamic Channel Access for Real-time Streaming over SDRs
 In this project, HD videos can be streamed over contested RF environment implementing adaptive encoding and channel selection, leveraging the concept of Dynamic Spectrum Access.
+This repository was used to implement the testbed in the linked paper: https://ieeexplore.ieee.org/abstract/document/8710795

 ## Cite This paper
 To use this repository, please refer to our paper: